Undergraduate Focus Area: Cyber Security

 - Importance for Cyber Security (the “why”): How to organize information and what it costs.

-- Machine Structure & Assembly-Language Programming (COMP 40)
+- Machine Structure & Assembly-Language Programming (CS 40)

 - Importance for Cyber Security (the “why”): Bits, bytes, pointers; memory management; basic assembly programming, debugging, and reverse engineering.

 - Importance for Cyber Security (the “why”): Your next "n" programming languages --how to use them well; secure and insecure type systems and language design; defensive execution of unsafe languages.
 (2)

 - Algorithms (CS 160)

 - Importance for Cyber Security (the “why”): Provides a way to analyze time and space complexity of attacks and defenses, including cryptographic protocols.

 - Theory of Computation (CS 170)

 - Importance for Cyber Security (the “why”): Study of the inherent capabilities and limitations of any computer.